-Dantzler Does The Duplex, Hello, My Name Is Billy; Pulling The Plug
+Dantzler Does The Duplex; Pulling The Plug; Hello, My Name Is Billy

-Dayna Jarae Dantzler is currently on tour with The Book Of Mormon.
-Other credits include: National Tours: The Color Purple (Celie), James and the Giant Peach (Miss Spider), Disney Aladdin (Narrator).
+Dayna Jarae Dantzler is currently on Broadway with Waitress.
+Other credits include: National Tours: The Book of Mormon, The Color Purple (Celie), James and the Giant Peach (Miss Spider), Disney Aladdin (Narrator).
 Selected Regional: Little Shop Of Horrors (Audrey 2), Frankenstein (Ensemble), and one of her most favorite productions, a NO HOPE original, Hello, My Name Is Billy!

 Jane Kivnick - performer

 Teach Me To Sing (reading); Sweet Baby Jesus and the True Orphan Tragedies

 Born on the West Side of Los Angeles, Jane now calls the West Side of Manhattan home.
 She studied "musical theatre" at NYU and "how to be a human" in countless bars, theaters, yoga studios, museums, bookstores, living rooms and other emotionally evocative places (continues to do so.)
 Jane performs on stages and screens, teaches Core Fusion at Exhale, reads and writes fiction, attends and reviews cultural events and attempts to get 8 hours of sleep (most nights.)
 She has a passion for fitness, veganism, mindful living and spending time with good humans.